mwarning/SimpleDNS/README.md

 ;; MSG SIZE  rcvd: 56
 ```

+Note:
-Note: On Debian Linux, dig is part of the dnsutils package.
+- On Debian Linux, dig is part of the dnsutils package.
+- Use AAAA instead of A in the dig command line to request the IPv6 address.

+## Modify address entries

+The code maps the domain "foo.bar.com" to the IPv4 adresse 192.168.1.1 and IPv6 address fe80::1.
+It is easy to find it in the code and to add other entries.

 ### Recommended Reading